Optimal projection to improve parametric importance sampling in high dimension: Numerical results on five test cases

-\begin{rem} For the two toy examples studied so far, projecting $\hat \Sigma^*$ in the Failure-Informed Subspace (FIS) of~\citet{UribeEtAl_CrossentropybasedImportanceSampling_2020} (see the introduction) would outperform our method with $\hat \Sigma^*_k$, leading to results close to those obtained with $\Sigma^*$.
-However, computing the FIS relies on the knowledge of the gradient of the function $\varphi$, which is straightforward to compute in these two toy examples, and it applies to these examples because they are rare-event problems (i.e., $\phi$ is of the form $\phi = \II_{\{\varphi \geq 0\}}$).
-In the next two sections, we present two applications in mathematical finance where the evaluation of the FIS is not feasible since either the function is not differentiable (test case of Section~\ref{sub:portfolio}) or the example is not a rare event simulation problem (test case of Section~\ref{sub:payoff}). \end{rem}
+\begin{rem} For the two text cases studied so far, projecting $\hat \Sigma^*$ in the Failure-Informed Subspace (FIS) of~\cite{UribeEtAl_CrossentropybasedImportanceSampling_2020} (see the introduction) would outperform our method with $\hat \Sigma^*_k$, leading to results close to those obtained with $\Sigma^*$.
+However, computing the FIS relies on the knowledge of the gradient of the function $\varphi$, which is straightforward to compute in these two test cases, and the method of~\cite{UribeEtAl_CrossentropybasedImportanceSampling_2020} can be applied because they are rare-event problems (i.e., $\phi$ is of the form $\phi = \II_{\{\varphi \geq 0\}}$).
+In the next three sections, we present two applications in mathematical finance where the evaluation of the FIS is not feasible since either the function is not differentiable (test case of Section~\ref{sub:portfolio}) or the example is not a rare event simulation problem (test cases of Sections~\ref{sub:banana} and \ref{sub:payoff}). \end{rem}